Skip to content

 While this strategy is in its early days - we only started working on money keywords at the beginning of Q1 2023 - we’ve already seen very promising results.

-Such as a record-high number of conversions from blog pages - 16% higher in Q1 versus Q4 last year!
+For example, we had a record-high number of conversions from blog pages - 16% higher in Q1 versus Q4 last year!

 Plus, our organic traffic increased by 22.38% from January 2023 to now.
 Our traffic value rose by a similar amount, 22.12%.